ansys/pyedb/doc/source/getting_started/installation.rst

 Update PyEDB to the latest version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After installingPyEDT, upgrade it to the latest version with this command:
+After installing PyEDB, upgrade it to the latest version with this command:

 .. code:: bash